9 Ways to boost your style confidence and have more fun with fashion this year

 On this blog, I’ve talked a lot about that first part and I even wrote a whole book about it.
 These days, I find myself thinking more and more about topics related to confidence, beauty ideals and body image, because judging from all of your comments and emails it seems like that’s a hugely important, yet commonly neglected piece of the whole story.
 You need confidence to be creative, express your personal style and have fun with fashion.
 Unfortunately, those same sources that you and I turn to for style inspiration (think magazines, blogs and runway shows) are also prime offenders when it comes to propagating unrealistic beauty ideals that are taking confidence away from women.

 But I think there can be a different way.
 I believe you can be into clothes and have fun with fashion without getting sucked into that vortex of societal pressure to fit in, follow current trends, look like a fitness model and wear perfectly polished outfits 24/7 like a fashion blogger.
-The key is to slowly work towards shifting both your mindset towards fashion and your style.

 1| Stop waiting – dress your best right now